 Putting Inhaled Insulin to the Test

 Editor’s Note: This article is about Ginger’s personal experience using Afrezza, and what has worked for her may not work for everyone.
 Please consult your healthcare team before making any changes to your diabetes care regimen.
-Beyond Type 1 has an active partnership with MannKind, makers of Afrezza.
+Beyond Type 1 has an active partnership with MannKind, makers of Afrezza, at the time of publication.
 This article was not produced as part of that partnership, and the company had no input into its creation.

 I’ve lived with type 1 diabetes for over 23 years.
 Using long-acting and rapid-acting insulins (and about a decade on an insulin pump), I’ve taken approximately 45,000 injections.
 After years of hearing friends in the diabetes community talk about using inhaled insulin, I finally gave it my full attention over the last month.

 Here, I share as much detail as possible about my experience using Afrezza inhaled insulin for my mealtime and correction doses of insulin.

 SPOILER ALERT: I am loving Afrezza!